SS Tararua: Wreck

 About 74 bodies were recovered, of which 55 were buried in a nearby plot that came to be known as the "Tararua Acre".
 Three gravestones and a memorial plinth remain there today.

 Inquiry

-A Court of Inquiry found that the disaster was primarily caused by the ship's captain failing to establish his correct position at 4am, before changing course to head west.
+A court of inquiry found that the disaster was primarily caused by the ship's captain, F.G.Garrard, failing to establish his correct position at 4 am, before changing course to head west.
 An able-bodied seaman was also blamed for not keeping a proper lookout, from which breakers would have been heard in time to avoid the reef.
 The court recommended that steamers should carry enough lifebelts for all their passengers (there were only twelve on the Tararua) and that a lighthouse should be built at Waipapa Point.
 The lighthouse began operating in 1884.

 Previous incident

 The Tararua had a narrow escape on a previous voyage in 1865, suffering no damage after grounding on a beach at Cape Farewell.